 4 Types of Debt Consolidation Loans

 A debt consolidation loan allows you to combine all your debts into a single, lower interest rate loan.
 It is particularly beneficial when you have high-interest rates debts.
 Combining your debts this way allows you to lower your monthly payment and makes it easier for you to afford your monthly bills.
-There are a few different types of loans you can use to consolidate your debt.
+There are several different types of loans you can use to consolidate your debt.

 While the interest rates are typically lower than other types of loans, the drawback is that your home is now on the line for your credit card and other accumulated debt.
 If the payments become unaffordable, you face foreclosure on your home.
 Because of that, it's generally not a good idea to use a home equity loan as a debt consolidation loan.